abarker/lyxNotebook/README.rst

 Earlier info
 ============

-It only works with interactive, interpreted languages.
+Lyx Notebook only works with interactive, interpreted languages.
 The currently-supported languages are Python 2, Python 3, Sage, Scala, R, and Bash.
 There are custom insets for code cells and output cells.
 When a cell is evaluated the output is sent to the output cell.
 The program keeps interpreter processes running, maintaining their state.
 The Listings package is used to highlight the code in the code cells in the Latex-formatted printable output.

 See the file ``doc/lyxNotebookDocs.pdf`` for an overview, details of the install procedure, descriptions of all the available commands, and customization